VUEngine/vuengine.github.io/documentation/user-guide/decoupling.md

 }
 ```

-Messages can be propagated too, instead of being specifically directed to a known `ListenerObject`.
-Usually, the propagation starts at the `Stage`’s level and is done through the `GameState`’s interface:
+Messages can be propagated too, instead of being specifically directed to a known [ListenerObject](/documentation/api/class-listener-object/).
+Usually, the propagation starts at the [Stage](/documentation/api/class-stage/)’s level and is done through the [GameState](/documentation/api/class-game-state/)’s interface:

 ```cpp
     SomeGameState::propagateMessage(this, kMessageSomeMessage);
 ```

-And any interested `Entity` can process the message and let it be forwarded to other instance of `Entity`, but returning false, or they can stop the propagation by returning true -or acknowledging the processing of the message-:
+And any interested [Entity](/documentation/api/class-entity/) can process the message and let it be forwarded to other instance of [Entity](/documentation/api/class-entity/), but returning false, or they can stop the propagation by returning true -or acknowledging the processing of the message-:

 ```cpp
 bool SomeClass::handlePropagatedMessage(int32 message)